 The Graduate Certificate in Information Management uniquely prepares students and information professionals to be successful in data-intensive and user-centric environments.
 We prepare students to support data-driven problem-solving and decision-making in diverse fields.
 With this certificate, students will develop skills necessary to assess, adopt, and utilize information technologies to design for positive user experiences and obtain insights.

 Today, information is a crucial resource – be it social, mobile, cloud or big data.
 Information professionals with the expertise to find, capture, master, and deliver information are in higher demand than ever before.
 Whether for career advancement or professional development, the Graduate Certificate in Information Management provides the core analytical and problem-solving skills necessary to stay competitive and excel in today’s information environments.

 Students admitted to the Information Management Graduate Certificate Program will be required to complete a minimum of 15 graduate credits.
 If this certificate is combined with the Master of Library and Information Science degree, 18 hours in the professional core, 15 hours in the Information Management specialization and 9 hours of elective courses will be required.
-Students may choose one of the following IM Specializations: Information Analytics, System Implementation or Web Design and Development.

 Specializations in the Information Management Certificate